 - you'll practice doing 20+ positions and moves for labor and birth

-- the knowledge of optimal fetal positioning and how you can help your cervix and pelvis open for your baby's birth
+- we'll discuss optimal fetal positioning and how you can help your cervix and pelvis open for your baby's birth

 - partners will learn how to best support the birthing person while they're in labor so they can feel like they are active participants in the process

-- info on how touch and the labor and birth environment really make a difference
+- we'll talk about how touch and the labor and birth environment really make a difference

-- how to use warmth, cold, scents, taste, lighting, music, counter-pressure & acupressure, massage and water therapy to help with labor
+- we'll discuss how to use warmth, cold, scents, taste, lighting, music, pressure, massage and water therapy to help with labor

-- how different ways of breathing and vocalizing can help at different times in labor, the kinds of affirmations and mantras that can work well
+- we'll touch on how different ways of breathing and vocalizing can help at different times in labor, the kinds of affirmations and repeated phrases that can work well

-- how various tools can be used to help with labor
+- you'll learn which hand-held tools can be used to help with labor

-- how you can advocate for yourself with your birth team to ask for what you want
+- we'll touch on how you can advocate for yourself with your birth team to ask for what you want

-- confidence that your birth partner knows how to help during labor.
+- Pregnant participants will gain confidence that their birth partner knows how to help during labor